Amelia Nierenberg writes the Coronavirus Schools Briefing for The New York Times, a newsletter that covers how the pandemic is changing education.

-In 2020, Amelia was a member of the inaugural fellowship class at The New York Times.
+Amelia moved from the Food desk, where she worked as a member of the inaugural fellowship class at The Times, writing about food and grief, Indigenous food sovereignty and how Chinese restaurants can offer a window into upward socioeconomic mobility.
 Her story about the effect of the climate crisis on New Mexico’s prized Hatch chile pepper will be published in the 2020 Best American Food Writing anthology from Houghton Mifflin Harcourt.